ReMVVM/ReMVVM/README.md

 **StoreAction** - describes state change and is handled by corresponding *Reducer*.

 **Middleware** - mechanism for enhance action’s dispatch functionality.
-It is usually used for simplify asynchronous dispatch and ‘side effects’ if required.
+It is usually used to simplify asynchronous dispatch and implement ‘side effects’ if required.

 **Reducer** - provides pure function that returns new state based on current state and the action.